 ExpressVPN has one big handicap – it’s very expensive.
 Get it for $12.95 a month, $9.99 a month billed every 6 months, or $6.67 a month billed annually.
 The subscription includes the ability to use it on (only) 3 devices simultaneously, but at least there’s a 30-day money-back guarantee.

 There’s widespread agreement that CyberGhost is not as good as NordVPN or ExpressVPN and also that it’s better than every other VPN software for Windows 10 on the market.
 We reckon that’s a fair assessment.

 CyberGhost gives the same level of encryption as the others on this list.
 Realistically speaking, AES-256 is enough to ease anyone’s mind.
-The issues are elsewhere – CyberGhost reportedly has some leaking issues, both with DNS and WebRTC.
-It’s not clear whether this is still an issue, but it was until recently.
-We would advise any future CyberGhost customers to ask the company for an update on the situation.
+The issues are elsewhere – CyberGhost reportedly has had some leaking issues in the past, both with DNS and WebRTC.
+Of course, such issues can’t be present forever, but the fact that they were present at some point takes CyberGhost lower down the “Best VPN for Windows” list.